It's no secret that the human-animal bond can do wonders for a person's well-being.

-The Americans with Disabilities Act has helped reshape the world's view on animal therapy, now society is catching on to that.
-Today, therapy animals serve in many different environments, and service animals offer humans different types of benefits.
-Whether they're calming an anxious child or providing reassurance to complete strangers during times of stress, therapy animals are already changing many people's lives.
+The Americans with Disabilities Act has helped reshape the world's view on animal therapy, now society is catching up.
+Today, therapy animals serve in many different environments, and service animals offer people many benefits.
+Whether they're calming an anxious child or providing reassurance to complete strangers during times of stress, therapy animals are changing many people's lives.

 Most therapy animals are used for similar reasons.
 In hospitals, they provide comfort, cheer, and companionship.
 Service animals take specific and necessary actions in the event of a medical emergency, or in counseling to provide comfort and relaxation.
 Some people get around by relying on their dogs for animal-assisted activities.
 These dogs are trained to open doors, turn on lights, and help their owners get through the day.